Modelling the Stochastic Importation Dynamics and Establishment of Novel Pathogenic Strains using a General Branching Processes Framework: Methods

 \subsection{First-Passage Time Distribution}

 We next calculate the distribution of random hitting times, $T$, to a given threshold number of cases, which we denote by $Z^*$, such that the disease dynamics are well-approximated by a deterministic model.
 This time $T$ is called the First-Passage time (FPT) to $Z^*$.
 The FPT distribution has been considered previously \cite{barbour1975duration, curran2024calculation} as a means of relating stochastic models to their deterministic approximations.
 To the knowledge of the authors, no analytic results exist for calculating the distribution of First-Passage Times to a fixed number in a general CMJ branching process.
-We present here a method for estimating the FPT distribution based on the approximation for the PMF of the branching process given in equation \eqref{Riemann_sum}.
+We present here a method for estimating the FPT distribution based on the approximation for the PMF of the branching process given in equation \eqref{Riemann_sum}, and initially assume no importation of cases in the population.

 We describe how the FPT distribution allows us to switch from a stochastic model to a deterministic model with a random start time, such that the stochasticity from the early phase of the outbreak is incorporated into the deterministic model.
 Let $Z^*$ be the prevalence at which the subsequent disease dynamics are well-approximated by a deterministic model, and let $T$ be the (random) hitting time for the process to reach $Z^*$.
 We wish to ensure that, for $t > T$, the stochastic effects of the model have a negligible impact on the epidemic.
 Namely, we require that the probability that the outbreak reaches zero cases under the branching process is approximately zero for $t>T$ and, also, that the standard deviation divided by the mean number of cases is approximately constant for $t > T$.
 These two conditions ensure that the outbreak is established in the population, and that the number of infected individuals is growing approximately exponentially over time.